 Helping you help your patients get started with the DARZALEX® treatment you prescribed and supporting them along the way

-We understand how important it is for your patients to take their DARZALEX® medication just as you've prescribed.
-Janssen CarePath provides ongoing support to help your patients stay on track with their DARZALEX® treatment.
+We understand how important it is for your patients to take their DARZALEX® medication as you've prescribed.
+Janssen CarePath provides ongoing support that may help your patients stay on track with their DARZALEX® treatment.

 Janssen CarePath offers additional support to keep your patients informed about DARZALEX® and provides ongoing resources and services to help them stay on track with their DARZALEX® treatment as you've prescribed.
 We offer:

 Tools to help your patients track and meet their health and wellness goals

 Advocacy Connector is a Janssen-sponsored resource that connects patients and caregivers to national and state-specific advocacy groups relevant to oncology.

 An online resource designed to connect patients to educational, emotional, and community support they may need through their cancer journey.
 Tailored content provided by leading advocacy organizations, together with a suite of tools that may help users navigate life with cancer, including the Advocacy Connector and the Survivorship Care Plan.

 DARZALEX® (daratumumab) is indicated for the treatment of adult patients with multiple myeloma:

 - In combination with lenalidomide and dexamethasone in newly diagnosed patients who are ineligible for autologous stem cell transplant and in patients with relapsed or refractory multiple myeloma who have received at least one prior therapy

 - In combination with bortezomib, melphalan, and prednisone in newly diagnosed patients who are ineligible for autologous stem cell transplant